ml6team/fondant/docs/components/component_spec.md

     additionalProperties: true
 ```

-Note that the schema of the fields to be produced is not defined, so we will need to specify the schema of the
+Note that the schema of the fields to be produced is not defined as it would usually be
+in the component specification, so we will need to specify the schema of the
 fields when defining the components

 ```python